rivm-syso/cm-evaluation/README.md

 c. the implementation of the contact tracing model

+d. the code to produce the figures from the simulation results

+  i. for the Dutch public report `R/scripts/finalanalysis.R` ii. for the English scientific publication `R/scripts/figures_article.R`

 All code has been written in the programming language [R](https://www.r-project.org/about.html); see [Requirements](#requirements) for detailed specification.

 ## <a name = "overview"></a> Overview